gokcehan/lf/README.md

 See [releases](https://github.com/gokcehan/lf/releases) for pre-built binaries.

-If you like to build from the source, you can use:
+If you like to build from the source:

     go get -u github.com/gokcehan/lf